 The tiny home movement and small home designs have become an increasingly popular trend around the world.
-There are a number TV shows dedicated to them and a range of articles and videos interviewing those who have decided to downsize the space they live in.
-Everyone wants to know what it’s like to build, own and actually live in a smaller sized home.
-But what are the real differences between a tiny home and a small house, and what are the benefits of choosing to downsize?
+There are a number of TV shows dedicated to them and a range of articles and videos interviewing those who have decided to downsize the space they live in.
+Everyone wants to know what it’s like to build, own and actually live in a smaller sized home, but what are the real differences between a tiny home and a small house, and what are the benefits of choosing to downsize?

 Interestingly, many sources group tiny homes and small houses together as one concept, but this can be misleading.
 Although many of the benefits of owning a tiny home and a small house do overlap when compared to the average-sized Australian home, there are still significant differences between the two.

 A tiny home is generally a residential structure that is under 50 square metres.
 Many of these homes are mobile and are built with the intention of being able to move to any location the owner may like, but that doesn’t necessarily mean that your tiny home needs to be built with wheels or a trailer frame.
 The tiny home movement is all about reducing consumption, minimising the need for a large mortgage and in some cases having the advantage of being mobile.
 These tiny homes are popular among those who are really keen to adopt a true minimalist lifestyle but are an extreme length to go to and somewhat impractical for the general population to adopt.

 Small homes are much more like traditional homes; but slightly smaller.
 They generally range between 90 to 150 square meters in size and are a great way to reduce a consumerist lifestyle without committing to the extremes of a tiny home.
 Small homes place a higher importance on thoughtful design rather than size, and have the potential to offer solutions to many of the common housing problems Australian families are currently facing- including a much smaller mortgage and less impact on the environment.